NathStevo97/wedding-website/README.md

 # Chloe & Nathan's Wedding Website

-Repository to house code for hosting and deploying the wedding website for myself and my lovely fiancee / soon-to-be-wife.
+Repository to house code for hosting and deploying the wedding website for myself and my lovely wife.

 ## Website